Neville Ethelbert Ottley

 Daughter Nevilla E. Ottley-Adjahoe has made music teaching her lifework.
 She began giving lessons in 1962 and eleven years later established the Ottley Music Studio, now known as the Ottley School of Music. ln the studio and school's nearly forty years of existence numerous students in the program have studied, graduated, and then become famous for their successes in music.

 A 1971 B.Mus. graduate in piano at Andrews University, she subsequently completed an M.A. in organ and an M.Mus. in conducting at Catholic University in Washington, D.C.
 Her piano students have consistently been rated very highly in the Associated Board of the Royal Schools of Music and in the National Guild of Piano Teachers auditions and examinations.
 Many have now studied at or occupy positions at over a dozen well-known universities in the U.S. and the Caribbean.

 Daughter Geraldine (Gerri) Caesar, a nurse, is a singer in the MetroSingers.
 She is also a cello pan player and an arranger and teacher, presently working with the Metropolitan Symphony Steel Orchestra ll.
 She was formerly a teacher of the OMS Steel Band.

 The youngest daughter, Captain Ruby S. Anderson, USNR, a nurse, is a singer.
 All three of her children have been musically active.

-Neville and Myra were residing in Hyattsville, Maryland, when he died at age 95, and she followed him two years later, at age 97.
+Neville and Myra were residing in Hyattsville, Maryland, when he died on January 25, 2010 at age 95.
+She died the following year on December 5, 2011, at age 97.